| It would seem that it is. But Larry Shiner claims that it was invented in the 18th century

 while entertaining the public and keeping your noble friends happy.
 You were in the

+entertainment business.
 It wasn’t until the 18th century in Europe, with the rise of the middle class, that the five

 arts of music, poetry, painting, sculpture and architecture were separated from other